jvmespark/minni-E/README.md

 ## MVP:

-- Menu system
-- 1 Boss that I can approach and hit and cause damage
-- Death and Win screens
+- Animated character that can platform on a few blocks and pass through an array of examples of lighting and post processing

 ## Acknowledgements